DV

 Strategy & risk

-SGOV tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach, while WEEK tracks U.S. Treasury bills (0–3 months) using a cash strategy.
+SGOV tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach, while WEEK tracks U.S. Treasury bills (0–3 months) with a cash approach.

 Fund details